The Butterfly Project

 Welcome To The Butterfly Project!

-The Butterfly Project was created to offer comfort to these wounded, hurting people and also to help raise awareness.
+The Butterfly Project was created to offer comfort to these wounded, hurting people and also to help raise awareness of the current epidemic of narcissistic abuse.

 The Butterfly Project was created in the summer of 2015.
-It was going to be simple but pretty origami butterflies, sent via the mail to anyone who requested one.
+It was going to be simple but pretty origami butterflies, sent via postal mail to anyone who requested one.
 Or, interested people could learn to make their own by watching my tutorial on YouTube.
-Butterflies are a lovely symbol of rebirth and change, so they seemed to me to be the perfect reminder for victims of narcissistic abuse that they too can heal and turn into the beautiful person they were meant to be.
+Butterflies are a lovely symbol of rebirth and change, so they seemed to me to be the perfect reminder for victims of narcissistic abuse that they can learn that their scars do not make them any less beautiful.

 Then one day in the autumn of 2015, I noticed a butterfly on a plant outside of my living room window.
-The butterfly was a stunning tiger swallowtail (I believe), but his wings were very damaged.
+The butterfly was a stunning tiger swallowtail, but his wings were very damaged.
 I immediately thought of how this reminds me of those affected by narcissistic abuse.
-Damaged, but no less beautiful.
+Damaged, but still perservering and no less beautiful.

-I have used butterflies on book covers for a while as a symbol of surviving narcissistic abuse, because the transformation of a caterpillar into a butterfly reminds me of 2 Corinthians 5:17: “Therefore if any man [be] in Christ, [he is] a new creature: old things are passed away; behold, all things are become new.”
-(KJV).
-However, the damaged one seemed even more appropriate.
+I have used butterflies on book covers for a while as a symbol of surviving narcissistic abuse, because the transformation of a caterpillar into a butterfly reminds me of 2 Corinthians 5:17: “Therefore if anyone is in Christ [that is, grafted in, joined to Him by faith in Him as Savior], he is a new creature [reborn and renewed by the Holy Spirit]; the old things [the previous moral and spiritual condition] have passed away.
+Behold, new things have come [because spiritual awakening brings a new life].”
+(AMP).
+However, the injured one seemed even more appropriate.
 No one escapes narcissistic abuse unscathed.
-All of us who have been through narcissistic abuse are at least little wounded in some ways, yet, like the butterfly outside my window, yet that makes us no less beautiful or valuable.
+All of us who have been through narcissistic abuse are wounded in some ways like the butterfly outside my window.
+Yet we still perservere, and our wounds make us no less beautiful or valuable.

 After some time passed, I thought it would be a good idea not only to provide butterflies to anyone who requests one, but also to leave them in public places, to be found by those in need of a little comfort and inspiration.
 I hope that even those who find the butterflies but have not been abused will learn about narcissistic abuse and offer support to its victims.
 Each butterfly is prayed over, asking God to bless, help and heal the recipient however needed.